 Alloy Bistro Gourmet

-Alloy’s Chef Frederico uses seasonal and local ingredients to give patrons a taste of the French Meditteranean fair.
-Of course, not withholding multicultural influence.
+Patrons can enjoy a taste of the French Mediterranean here.
 On the thoughtfully curated menu, you’ll find an abundance of the freshest seafood.
-Choices include a refreshing lemon-blackberry branzino carpaccio, a work of art grilled octopus nestling atop lobster rouille, a whole roasted cauliflower head served with feta cheese foam, and homemade lobster pappardelle.
+Choices include a refreshing branzino carpaccio, a work-of-art grilled octopus, and homemade lobster pappardelle.
 Each dish is colorfully plated, light, and tempting to the eyes.
-As with any proper Mediterannean bistro, there is undoubtedly no lack of fine wines.
-Some Stylish Bubbles or Refreshing Rosés will only complement a charming food date spent in Alloy’s courtyard.
+As with any proper Mediterranean bistro, there is undoubtedly no lack of fine wines.

 Alloy Bistro Gourmet is located at 154 SE 1st Avenue, Miami, FL 33131.
 For more information, visit their official website.

 Frequented by Miami’s elite and epicureans is the city’s very own Osaka Nikkei.
-With nearly 20 years of experience under its belt, the restaurant doesn’t fail to provide superlative Nikkei cuisine.
-Picture the freshest cuts of fish prepared using masterful Japanese technique, plated with a rainbow of luscious Peruvian sauces, spices, and fruits.
+The restaurant doesn’t fail to provide superlative Nikkei cuisine: Picture the freshest cuts of fish prepared using masterful Japanese technique, plated with a rainbow of luscious Peruvian sauces, spices, and fruits.

-Besides cozy inside dining and an exceptional quality omakase take-out menu, Osaka also offers invigorating outside dining on their covered patio.
+Besides cozy inside dining, Osaka also offers invigorating outside dining on their covered patio.
 Enjoy your meal in the candlelight, surrounded by lush flora and cooling fans.
 The lounge seating makes the outdoor terrace the ideal destination for friendly gatherings and dates.

 The bar at Osaka is so well-stocked, you might forget all about the main attraction to come.
 On the menu, there’s Japanese beer, whiskey, and gin.
 Peruvian Pisco.
 Mexican Mezcal and Tequila.
 A fine selection of local liquors.
 The most delightful craft cocktails meshing the two cultures.
 Plus, a pervasive list of sake and global wines.

-To pair with the sips is a menu crafted by critically acclaimed chefs Juan Urrutia and Rogger Quispe.
+To pair with the sips is a carefully crafted menu of delights.
 Each dish pays due respect to its Nikkei roots.
-Sharing is recommended as choices are plentiful, and each dish enticing.
+Sharing is recommended as choices are plentiful, and each dish is enticing.
 Specialties include torched scallop nigiri with truffle butter and tuna ceviche with a rocoto-yuzu sauce.
 A most elegant experience for the senses!

 Just thinking about Toscana Divino brings smiles to all who have happened to cross its glittery path.
-They’re getting it done, on every scorecard: etiquette, flavor, atmosphere, sustainability.
-Nestled in Miami’s Brickell neighborhood, the well known authentic Italian eatery has made guests of many, from celebrities to sports stars.
-They’ve even been awarded the highest mark of authentic Italian cuisine possible in the US.
+They’re getting it done, on every scorecard: etiquette, flavor, atmosphere, and sustainability.
+Nestled in Miami’s Brickell neighborhood, the well-known authentic Italian eatery has made guests of many, from celebrities to sports stars.
+They’ve even been awarded the highest mark for authentic Italian cuisine possible in the US.
 And what’s best is that the fluff has no bluff.
 At all.

 Local and sustainable is the name of the game, so courses vary with the season, leaving plenty of discretion for local diners.
 For the Fall/Winter favorites this year, feast your eyes on the Crab Salad, Octopus Puttanesca, or the classic, Lasagna.
 As for the beverages, organic boutique or family-run vineyards with strict quality mandates are preferred.
 Ask a specialist to aid you when pairing a glass with your dish.